Back to blog

 First, each company's data is analyzed to determine key metrics, such as average revenue growth or operational efficiency.
 Later, the scores of all companies are used to get the industry benchmark.

-Here's a step-by-step guide to conducting an accurate industry benchmark analysis:
+Here's a step-by-step guide on how to do industry benchmarking:

 Step 1.
 Define objectives and performance metrics